philiplinden/bevy_repl/README.md

 - [ ] **Toggleable** - The REPL is disabled by default and can be toggled.
 When disabled, the app runs normally in the terminal, no REPL systems run, and the prompt is hidden.
-- [x] **Pretty prompt** - Show the prompt in the terminal below the normal stdout, including the current buffer content.
-- [ ] **Scrolling pretty prompt** - The pretty renderer makes an alternate
-  screen but doesn't allow you to scroll up to see past input.
 - [x] **Support for games with rendering and windowing** - The REPL is designed to work from the terminal, but the terminal normally prints logs when there is a window too.
 The REPL still works from the terminal while using the window for